Klagarge/BachelorThesis-OTSecurity/02-main/simu-env/factoryio.typ

 )

 = Factory I/O  <subj:simu-env-factoryio>
-Factory I/O is made by Real Games.
-It's a realistic simulation software that can be used to simulate a factory.
-It's possible to create custom scenes.
-This software has an expensive licence that as to be considered for choosing the simulation environment.
-Factory I/O might also be interesting for Power & Control.
-This software can be interfaced with modbus over #gls("tcp") but a third software is needed to add a security layer.
-The software is only available on Windows, but it works quite well with wine on Linux.
+Factory I/O, developed by Real Games, is a realistic simulation software designed to emulate a factory environment.
+It allows for the creation of custom scenes, providing flexibility for various industrial scenarios.
+However, the software comes with an expensive licence, which must be considered when selecting the simulation environment.
+Factory I/O could also be beneficial for Power & Control specialization.
+This software can interface with modbus over #gls("tcp"), but an additional third-party software is required to implement a security layer.
+While Factory I/O is only available on Windows, it operates effectively on Linux using Wine.

-== Scenario idea
-A scenario could be that the PLC controls the #link("https://www.youtube.com/watch?v=ZpwXXEYDZsY")[palletizer scene] (@fig-simu-env-factoryio-palletizer).
-A Wireless sensor could indicate the presence of a truck to be loaded.
-The Wireless replay attack could be done on this sensor.
-The DoS attack could be done on the same sensor.
-The MitM attacks could be made on the Modbus/TCP communication between the PLC and the palletizer, and the goal would be to control the clamp.

 #figure(
   image("factoryio-palletizer.png", width: size-fig.simu-env),
   caption: [Factory I/O palletizer scene]
 ) <fig-simu-env-factoryio-palletizer>

+== Scenario idea
+In this scenario, a #gls("plc") could control the #link("https://www.youtube.com/watch?v=ZpwXXEYDZsY")[palletizer scene] (@fig-simu-env-factoryio-palletizer).
+A Wireless sensor could indicate the presence of a truck to be loaded.
+The Wireless replay attack could target this sensor.
+The #gls("dos") attack could be executed on the same sensor.
+The #gls("mitm") attacks could be conducted on the Modbus/#gls("tcp") communication between the #gls("plc") and the palletizer, with the objective of gaining control over the clamp.